-Qualified retirement accounts, including 401(k)s, 403(b)s, IRAs, and qualified annuities, shouldn't reside within your Revocable Living Trust.
+Qualified retirement accounts, including 401(k)s, 403(b)s, IRAs, and qualified annuities, shouldn't reside within your revocable living trust.
 The reason is the transfer would be treated as a complete withdrawal of funds from your account.
 Subsequently, 100 percent of the value would be subject to income tax in the year the transfer is made.
 What you should do is change the primary or secondary beneficiary of your account to your trust.

-02Health Savings Accounts and Medical Savings Accounts Need a Beneficiary
+02Health Savings Accounts and Medical Savings Accounts

 Health savings accounts (HSAs) and medical savings accounts (MSAs) are tax-exempt trusts or custodial accounts designed to pay medical expenses that qualify.
 Counterintuitive thinking applies here.
 As these accounts can't be retitled in the name of your trust, instead, the trust should be designated as the primary or secondary beneficiary of these accounts.